 - Having other family members who had encopresis

 Copyright © Nucleus Medical Media, Inc.

-- Infrequent bowel movement
+- Infrequent bowel movements

-- Pain or bleeding with defecation
+- Pain or bleeding when stool passes

-- Abdominal pain
+- Belly pain

 When Should I Call the Doctor?

-You will be asked about your child's symptoms and medical history.
-A physical exam will also be done.
-The diagnosis can usually be made this way.
-A rectal exam may reveal the presence of a large quantity of hard, dry stool in the rectum
+The doctor will ask about your child's symptoms and health history.
+A physical exam will be done.
+A digital rectal exam may be done to check for hard, dry stool in the rectum.

 Family Doctor—American Academy of Family Physicians